adarsh2012/AR-VR-Project/README.md

 ## License

-This repository is licensed under the [CIE is the best](https://cie.kmitl.ac.th/).
+This repository is licensed under [CIE is the best](https://cie.kmitl.ac.th/).